Gerda Lerner: Career

-Lerner continued with graduate studies at Columbia University, where she earned both the M.A.
-(1965) and Ph.D.
+Lerner continued with graduate studies at Columbia University, where she earned both an M.A.
+(1965) and a Ph.D.
 (1966).
 Her doctoral dissertation was published as The Grimke Sisters from South Carolina: Rebels Against Slavery (1967), a study of Sarah Moore Grimké and Angelina Grimké, sisters from a slaveholding family who became abolitionists in the North.
 Learning that their late brother had mixed-race sons, they helped pay to educate the boys.

 In 1966, Lerner became a founding member of the National Organization for Women (NOW), and she served as a local and national leader for a short period.
 In 1968, she received her first academic appointment at Sarah Lawrence College.
 There Lerner developed a Master of Arts Program in Women's History, which Sarah Lawrence offered beginning in 1972; it was the first American graduate degree in the field.
 Lerner also taught at Long Island University in Brooklyn.

 In the 1960s and 1970s, Lerner published scholarly books and articles that helped establish women's history as a recognized field of study.
 Her 1969 article "The Lady and the Mill Girl: Changes in the Status of Women in the Age of Jackson", published in the journal American Studies, was an early and influential example of class analysis in women's history.
 She was among the first to bring a consciously feminist lens to the study of history.

 Among her most important works are the documentary anthologies Black Women in White America (1972) and The Female Experience (1976), which she edited, along with her essay collection, The Majority Finds Its Past (1979).

 In 1979, Lerner chaired The Women's History Institute, a fifteen-day conference (July 13–29) at Sarah Lawrence College, co-sponsored by the college, the Women's Action Alliance, and the Smithsonian Institution.
 It was attended by leaders of national organizations for women and girls.
 When the Institute participants learned about the success of the Women's History Week celebrated in Sonoma County, California, they decided to initiate similar commemorations within their own organizations, communities, and school districts.
 They also agreed to support an effort to secure a "National Women's History Week".
 This helped lead to the national establishment of Women's History Month.

 In 1980, Lerner moved to the University of Wisconsin at Madison, where she established the nation's first Ph.D. program in women's history.
 At this institution, she wrote The Creation of Patriarchy (1986), The Creation of Feminist Consciousness (1993), parts one and two of Women and History; Why History Matters (1997), and Fireweed: A Political Autobiography (2002).

 From 1981 to 1982, Lerner served as president of the Organization of American Historians.
 As an educational director for the organization, she helped make women's history accessible to leaders of women's organizations and high school teachers.